Lake Turkana: Geology

 Short-term fluctuations in lake level combined with periodic volcanic ash spewings over the region have resulted in a fortuitous layering of the ground cover over the basal rocks.
 These horizons can be dated more precisely by chemical analysis of the tuff.
 As this region is believed to have been an evolutionary nest of hominins, the dates are important for generating a diachronic array of fossils, both hominoid and nonhominoid—that is, both ape (includes hominins) and non-ape.
 Many thousands have been excavated.

 Terraces representing ancient shores are visible in the Turkana Basin.
 The highest is 100 m above the surface of the lake (only approximate, as the lake level fluctuates), which occurred about 9500 years ago, at the end of the Pleistocene as part of the African humid period.
 It is generally theorised that Turkana was part of the upper Nile system at that time, connecting to Lake Baringo at the southern end and the White Nile in the north, and that volcanic land adjustments severed the connection.
 Such a hypothesis explains the Nile species in the lake, such as the crocodiles and the Nile perch.
 High water levels also occurred approximately 9000, 6000 and 5000 years ago, each of which were followed by drops in lake level of more than 40m in less than 200 years.
 It is thought that changes in the position of the Congo Air Boundary affected the ability of moisture from the Atlantic Ocean to reach eastern Africa, which had a profound influence on the level of Lake Turkana and adjacent water bodies.

-The archaeoastronomical site Namoratunga which has been dated circa 300 BC is located near Lake Turkana.
+The archaeoastronomical site Namoratunga, which has been dated to circa 300 BCE, is located near Lake Turkana.